yellowdog/python-examples/README.md

 The `templateId` property can be directly populated with the YellowDog ID (YDID), or it can be populated with the textual name of the template, in the form `namespace/template_name`.

 Similarly, the `imagesId` property can be populated with the YDID of an Image Family, Image Group, Image, or a string representing the native name of a cloud provider image (e.g., an AWS AMI).
-It can also be populated with an Image Family name in the form `namespace/image_family_name`, or an Image Group name in the form `namespace/image_family_name/image_group_name`.
+It can also be populated with an Image Family name in the form `namespace/image_family_name`, or an Image Group name in the form `namespace/image_family_name/image_group_name` or `image_family_name/image_group_name`.
+Optionally, a `yd/` prefix can be supplied.
+The CLI will aim to map the provided name into an Image Family or Group YDID.

 ## Automatic Properties